ang-uio/Text-Mining/episodes/11-plotting-frequency-over-time.md

----
-title: "Plotting Frequency over Time"
+## Plotting Frequency over Time

-questions:
-- "How can I extract and plot the frequency of specific terms over time?"
-objectives:
-- "We will use a NLTK’s ConditionalFreqDist class to extract the frequency of defined words."
-- "We will use the US Presidential Inaugural Addresses which are provided with NLTK."
-keypoints:
+Keypoints:
 - "Here we extracted the terms and the years from the files using NLTK's ```ConditionalFreqDist``` class from the ```nltk.probability``` package"
 - "We then plotted these on a graph to visualise how the use changes over time"
----

-## Plotting Frequency over Time

 Similarly to lexical dispersion, you can also plot frequency of terms over time.
 This is similarly to the [Google n-gram visualisation](https://books.google.com/ngrams) for the Google Books corpus but we will show you how to do something similar for your own corpus, such as the inaugural corpus.